bernie-skipole/indipyclient/docs/source/usage/queclient.rst

     clientthread = threading.Thread(target=runqueclient, args=(txque, rxque))
     clientthread.start()

-Then run your own code, reading rxque, and transmitting on txque.
+Then, with your own code, read rxque, and transmit on txque.

 To exit, use txque.append(None) to shut down the queclient, (or use put(None) for other forms of queue) and finally wait for the clientthread to stop::